Ten percent of college grads surveyed indicated Judge Judy was a Supreme Court justice.

 In a survey conducted by the American Council of Trustees and Alumni (ACTA), one of ten respondents selected "Judith Sheindlin" as one of nine Supreme Court justices.

-The survey respondents were necessarily aware "Judith Sheindlin" and "Judge Judy" were the same person.
+The survey respondents were not necessarily aware "Judith Sheindlin" and "Judge Judy" were the same person.

 Whether even one of those people answering in the affirmative recognized Sheindlin's name on the list as "Judge Judy."

 In January 2016, a claim began circulating that ten percent of college graduates believed that television’s Judge Judy was one of the nine Supreme Court justices:

 Ten percent of the survey pool thinks Judge Judy is a Supreme Court Justice? https://t.co/xKhQoOIuBq